dwmuller/dwmuller.github.io/src/notes/keepass-password-vault.md

 I also use properties for a few other things, e.g. associating a Sneakemail address with an account (if the email address isn't used the user name already).
 Sneakemail is another whole topic, though ...

-## Multi-Factor Authenticationm (MFA) Time-based One Time Passwords (TOTP)
+## Multi-Factor Authentication (MFA) Time-based One Time Passwords (TOTP)

+MFA!
+TOTP!
+Gotta love the welter of additional acronyms that the security field bestows on us.

-You know what these are, right?
-The numeric codes generated for you, usually by a phone app, that change over time, and used as a second factor when logging into something, for extra security.
-These are great!
+You know what TOTPs are, right?
+They're the numeric codes that are generated for you by a phone app like [Google Authenticator](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2), which change over time.
+They are used as a second factor when logging into something, for extra security.
+They're a great enhancement to the security of an account.

 KeePass has some built-in support for TOTP codes (and other kinds of one-time-passwords, I think).
+You can store the TOTP seed (which is what is encoded in those QR codes that you scan) in an entry along with the password, and KeePass knows how to generate the codes from that.

 Now, letting KeePass generated these for you will bother some people.
-It does one of the intents of MFA, which is to present multiple factors of different kinds - something you know (a password), something you have (a phone that generate TOTP codes, or a hardware security key), something you are (biometric data like a fingerprint or face).
-But to be honest, these categories are bit of a chimera.
-They are all ultimately data that can be intercepted and possibly stored.
+It does violate one of the intents of MFA, which is to present multiple factors of different kinds - something you know (a password), something you have (a phone that generate TOTP codes, or a hardware security key), something you are (biometric data like a fingerprint or face).
+By keeping the TOTP key alongside your password in KeePass, you've reduced it to another thing you know.
+Or is it a thing you have?
+Because, like, your randomly-generated password isn't really a thing you know, either.
+It's a thing you have, in your KeePass database.

+As you can see, these categories are a bit of a chimera.
+They are all ultimately data that can be stored and possibly intercepted.
+TOTP still adds security, because even if your password is somehow intercepted, or stolen from a service provider (which really shouldn't be possible if they're doing things right, but it *happens all the time*), a hacker still won't have the TOTP seed, which never leaves your KeePass database.

-So, given that I am comfortable with the security offered by KeePass and the way that I use it, I am OK with using it to generate TOTP codes for me.
+So, given that I am comfortable with the security offered by the encrypted KeePass database and how I use it, I am OK with using it to generate TOTP codes for me.
 I won't go into the details of how it's done here.
 It's a little arcane, really.
 But the [KeePassOTC](https://github.com/Rookiestyle/KeePassOTP) plugin adds some extra UI to make it really easy.
 Take a look at that site.

 Note that retrieving generated codes is awkward in Keepass2Android, but possible.

 ## SSH Keys

 This is a feature that I, as a software developer, absolutely love.
 I can keep all my SSH keys in KeePass, and serve them to programs using the SSH agent mechanism.
 This is facilitated by the [KeeAgent](https://lechnology.com/software/keeagent/) plugin.

 For details, see my note on [Managing SSH Keys](/notes/managing-ssh-keys/).